Overview of MyCare Ohio Home & Community Based Services

 Medical Criteria: Functional Need

 An applicant must require a nursing facility level of care (NFLOC).
 The tool used to determine if this level of care need is met is the Adult Comprehensive Assessment Tool (ACAT).
-Generally, the necessity of supervision or assistance with completing the activities of daily living (i.e., transferring from the bed to a chair, mobility, eating, toileting, eating) and assistance with instrumental activities of daily living (i.e., preparing meals, grocery shopping, accessing transportation, etc.) indicates one requires this level of care.
+Generally, the necessity of supervision or assistance with completing the activities of daily living (i.e., transferring from the bed to a chair, mobility, eating, toileting, bathing) and assistance with instrumental activities of daily living (i.e., preparing meals, grocery shopping, accessing transportation, etc.) indicates one requires this level of care.
 While persons with Alzheimer’s disease or a related dementia might meet the functional need for care, a diagnosis of dementia in and of itself does not mean one will meet a NFLOC.

 Qualifying When Over the Limits